openfaas/workshop/README.md

 You can start with the first lab [Lab 1](lab1.md).

-Advanced topics:
+## Wrapping up

+If you're taking an instructor-led workshop, we'll now take Q&A and cover some advanced topics too.

+* What is auto-scaling and how does it work?
-* Monitoring your functions with a dashboard in Grafana
+* How to monitoring functions with a dashboard in Grafana
-* TLS
+* How to enable TLS for security
-* Basic auth
+* How to lock down the gateway with Basic Authentication
-* Add a new language template
-* Object storage with Minio
+* Object storage with S3/Minio
+* How to build your own templates
+    * How to customise the templates